News

 Africa Indigenous Knowledge Research Network (AIKRN) QUARTERLY WEBINAR SERIES Read More »

-AIKRN 2nd Annual Conference Heads to Regina in 2026
+AIKRN 2nd Annual Conference Heads to Ottawa in 2026

-AIKRN 2nd Annual Conference Heads to Regina in 2026 Read More »
+AIKRN 2nd Annual Conference Heads to Ottawa in 2026 Read More »

 AIKRN Goes Live on Channels TV